 Lettering

+Here are a selection of lettering styles (fonts) more commonly used when inscribing memorials.
 When choosing a colour to go with your choice of material it is worth bearing in mind that light colours do not stand out on light materials and of course the same applies for the dark colours on dark materials, in essence you require a good contrast.

 Old English